leonelquinteros/gotext/cli/xgotext/README.md

         input dir: /path/to/go/pkg
   -out string
         output dir: /path/to/i18n/files
+  -pkg-tree string
+        main path: /path/to/go/pkg
+  -v    print currently handled directory
 ```

+Exactly one of `-in` and `-pkg-tree` is required; `-out` is always required.

 ## Details

-It will scan the Go package provided for method calls that matches the method names from the gotext package and write the corresponding translation files to the output directory.
+The tool scans Go source files for method calls that match the getter names from the `gotext` package (`Get`, `GetN`, `GetD`, `GetND`, `GetC`, `GetNC`, `GetDC`, `GetNDC`) and writes the corresponding translation templates (`.pot` files, one per domain) to the output directory.

-The CLI tool traverse sub-directories down from the given input directory.
+- `-in` recursively traverses sub-directories down from the given input directory.
+- `-pkg-tree` scans a Go package tree, including packages that import gotext.
+- `-exclude` skips comma-separated directory prefixes in `-in` mode (defaults to `.git`).
+- `-v` prints paths/packages while they are processed.

 ## Contribute

-Please
+Please see the project's [Contributing Guidelines](../../CONTRIBUTING.md).

+Full usage details, including supported string constants and variables, are documented in the [xgotext guide](../../docs/xgotext.md).